sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d2-dawn-dusk-to-eatly/README.md

 * Send foods data with your `index.html`

+* Create an API GET route to send food data.
+While we won't be using this route in this app, it's a good idea to include it so that other clients can use your API.

 * Create a `ul` with the id `#food-ul` to display your foods data in.

 * Create a template inside `#food-ul` that displays each food item as an `li` with both the food's `name` and `yumminess`.